teial-personal-projects/scholar_source/docs/TECHNICAL_DESIGN.md

 - Copy URL to clipboard (navigator.clipboard.writeText)
 - Open NotebookLM link (window.open with NotebookLM URL + resource URL)

+**NotebookLM Integration Limitation:**
+The application does not programmatically create NotebookLM notebooks.
+The "Copy + NotebookLM" button opens NotebookLM in a new tab, but users must manually import the resource URLs.
+This is because:
+- Programmatic notebook creation via API is only available in NotebookLM Enterprise (paid/enterprise tier)
+- ScholarSource targets the free/public NotebookLM tier used by students
+- No NotebookLM API integration exists in the codebase
+- Manual import is the only viable workflow for the target user base

 #### 4.3.2 State Management

 ```javascript